GYSGT BRIAN MEYER

 Mission Accomplished on April 25, 2015

 Marine Gunnery Sergeant Brian Meyer was six months into his third deployment when he lost his right leg above the knee, his right arm below the elbow, and sustained the amputations of his thumb and two fingers on his left hand in an improvised explosive device (IED) blast in Sangin, Afghanistan on March 14, 2011.
-An Explosive Ordinance Disposal (EOD) Technician, GySgt Meyer, and his team were working on disabling their 76th IED in six months.
+An Explosive Ordnance Disposal (EOD) Technician, GySgt Meyer, and his team were working on disabling their 76th IED in six months.

 Brian’s hobbies include organic gardening, landscaping, and landscaping design (planning functional landscapes).
-Currently pursuing a certification in Real Estate Appraisal and Inspection, Brian also mentors injured veterans and helps them find ways to get back to what brought them joy before injury.
-He is also featured on the online show, Adventures Enabled, which takes injured Veterans on expeditions across North America to experience the healing power of nature.
+Currently pursuing a certification in Real Estate Appraisal and Inspection, Brian also mentors injured Veterans and helps them find ways to get back to what brought them joy before injury.
+He was also featured on the online show, Adventures Enabled, which takes injured Veterans on expeditions across North America to experience the healing power of nature.
 Brian says that he is motivated by what he can accomplish once he puts his mind to something… he has yet to come to a roadblock that he hasn’t overcome.